Applicants must read this page before submitting an application.

 You complete an online application.
 Applicants may be requested to provide additional documentation to verify the information provided on the application.

-Currently, the program selects approximately 16 public prosecutors and 16 public defenders in Minnesota each year for awards.
-Awards are distributed to applicants with the least ability to repay their student loans within each of the ten judicial districts statewide and the appellate office for public defenders and within each of the ten judicial districts statewide for public criminal prosecutors.
+Currently, the program selects approximately 1620 public prosecutors and 16 public defenders in Minnesota each year for awards.
+To the extent possible, awards are distributed to applicants with the least ability to repay their student loans within each of the ten judicial districts statewide and the appellate office for public defenders and within each of the ten judicial districts statewide for public criminal prosecutors.
 Priority consideration is given to previous recipients as well as applicants who are fluent in Spanish, Somali, Hmong or American Sign Language.

 Provided federal funds continue to be available, selected recipients are eligible for renewal awards for up to two additional years while completing the required service.
 Previous recipients may also be eligible for additional awards provided they are willing to commit to additional service.
 To be eligible for renewal awards, selected recipients must complete a renewal application by the stated deadline and continue to meet the obligations of a signed service agreement.